-Options for Year 9 Students 2020/21 – information for students and parents.
+Options for Year 9 students 2021/22 – information for students and parents.

 In Year 9 the Creative Arts and Design are offered in a series of modules.
-During the year, you will study three different modules.
-A weekly double period for a term is allocated to each module.
+During the year you will study one module from each of Design, Music, Theatre and Visual Arts.
+A weekly double period for half a year is allocated to each module.